mohangunturu/application-final/README.md

 All responses were collected on a 5 point scale (0=Never, 1=Seldom, 2=Averagely, 3=Frequently, 4=Always).

-1.My spouse and I have similar ideas about how marriage should be 2.We're just starting a discussion before I know what's going on.
+1.My spouse and I have similar ideas about how marriage should be</br>
+2.We're just starting a discussion before I know what's going on.</br>
- 3.think that one day in the future, when I look back, I see that my spouse and I have been in harmony with each other 4.We share the same views about being happy in our life with my spouse 5.My spouse and I have similar values in trust
+ 3.think that one day in the future, when I look back, I see that my spouse and I have been in harmony with each other</br>
+4.We share the same views about being happy in our life with my spouse</br>
+5.My spouse and I have similar values in trust</br>
-6.My spouse and I have similar ideas about how roles should be in marriage 7.I know my spouse's hopes and wishes
+6.My spouse and I have similar ideas about how roles should be in marriage</br>
+7.I know my spouse's hopes and wishes</br>
-8.I know my spouse's basic anxieties
+8.I know my spouse's basic anxieties</br>
-9.I can be humiliating when we discussions
+9.I can be humiliating when we discussions</br>
-10.Most of our goals for people (children, friends, etc.) are the same.
+10.Most of our goals for people (children, friends, etc.) are the same.</br>